haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ![To the Beach][island-4]

 Finally we saw the seals, everyone was taking photos.
 They were wild seals so we couldn't stand too close.
 I wondered how the seals feel when seeing groups of people coming and visiting every day.
-Most people used their phones for taking photos, the advantage of phone photography is convenience, and easy to share with friends and socials; However phones mostly have wide angle fixed lens, and people seemed to zoom in digitally in order to capture the seals as portrait, along with the strong wind and non-steady hands, the photos were not clear.
+Most people used their phones for taking photos, the advantage of phone photography is convenience, and easy to share with friends and socials; However phones mostly have wide-angle fixed lens, and people seemed to zoom in digitally in order to capture the seals as portrait, along with the strong wind and non-steady hands, the photos were not clear.

 ![View the Seals][island-5]